zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 - Subject Name
 - Type

-The Export option supports exports of basic cert file information to a CSV file.
+The Export option supports exports of basic certification file information to a CSV file.
 It does _not_ include the content of the public certificate or the private key.

 ## Add a new certificate